mmguinness/CV/README.md

 **[Metropolitan Workshop](https://metwork.co.uk/work/)**
 _Senior Architect (Nov 2019 to July 2021)_<br>

 - I worked as part of a multi-disciplinary design team on a masterplan for 400 homes, a community space and park in North Dublin city.
+See the public consultation information for Cromcastle Court project in Dublin [here](https://consultation.dublincity.ie/north-central-area/cromcastle-court-and-the-old-coal-yard/).
 - We developed the design and planning application documentation for the first phase of 150 homes to be built using MMC (Modern Methods of Construction).
-See the public consultation information for Cromcastle Court project in Dublin [here](https://consultation.dublincity.ie/north-central-area/cromcastle-court-and-the-old-coal-yard/).
 <figure>
-  <figcaption>Rendered section through Cromcastle Court, Dublin</figcaption>
+  <figcaption>Proposed section-cut through Cromcastle Court, Dublin</figcaption>
   <img src="./public/CromcastleSection.png"
   alt="Cromcastle Section"
   width="100%">